KennyOliver/FlavorLang/README.md

 | COMMENT    | `#`                               | This is a comment Lines starting with # (optional). |
 | EOF        | End of input                      | Signals the end of the program.                     |

-### How the Tokenizer Works
+### How the Lexer Works

 #### 1. Input and Initialization

-    - The tokenizer reads the entire source code from a file or string input.
+    - The lexer reads the entire source code from a file or string input.
     - It initializes a token buffer to store the tokens and processes the input character by character.

 #### 2. Character Classification